 - -Aflowdotdir=somedir: Specify directory for .dot files visualizing the CFG.
-Shorthand for -Acfgviz=org.checkerframework.dataflow.cfg.DOTCFGVisualizer,outdir=somedir.
+Shorthand for -Acfgviz=org.checkerframework.dataflow.cfg.visualize.DOTCFGVisualizer,outdir=somedir.
 The directory must already exist. - -Averbosecfg: Enable additional output in the CFG visualization.
 Equivalent to passing verbose to cfgviz, e.g. as in -Acfgviz=MyVisualizer, verbose - -Acfgviz=VizClassName[, opts,...]: Mechanism to visualize the control flow graph (CFG) of all the methods and code fragments analyzed by the dataflow analysis (Section 35.9).
-The graph also contains information about flow-sensitively refined types of various expressions at many program points.

-The argument is a comma-separated sequence of keys or key-value pairs.
-The first argument is the fully-qualified name of the org.checkerframework.dataflow.cfg.CFGVisualizer implementation that should be used.
-The remaining keys or key-value pairs are passed to CFGVisualizer.init.
-Supported keys include
+The graph also contains information about flow-sensitively refined types of various expressions at many program points. - The argument is a comma-separated sequence.
+The first element is the fully-qualified name of the org.checkerframework.datafle implementation that should be used.
+Currently, the possibilities are: